Washington, DC, is currently on lockdown, pro-Trump protesters are breaching the Capitol Building, and #CivilWar is trending on Twitter.

 - See also:

-Many on Twitter are sharing their remarks of disbelief, as well as believing that this could be the start of the next civil war.
+Many on Twitter are sharing their remarks of disbelief as well as their thoughts that this could be the start of the next civil war.

 Here’s some of what’s currently trending on Twitter: